 When consumers can get whatever they want on the small screen in their pocket, how do you get them to watch movies on the big screen in theaters?

 Our process starts with landing on a smart strategic insight and a compelling cultural context for every movie.
-From there we develop a powerful creative platform that can work across every channel available.
-The work that extends from each platform finds its way into the world in a number of different deliverables over a variety of mediums.
+We develop a powerful creative platform from that strategy, that can work across every media channel available.
+The work that extends from each creative platform finds its way into the world in a number of different deliverables over a variety of mediums.

 The primary deliverable is the language that brings the creative platform to life.
 Such as the burning question we posed fans in this trailer for Fantastic Beasts 2.